Nursing: Child Nursing (3 Years) [BNurs]

 A map of some of our main locations for practice placements can be viewed at the link below:

-As a contribution to living and travel costs, UK students starting on NHS funded programmes after 1 September 2012 can apply annually for NHS Student Bursary
+As a contribution to living and travel costs, UK students starting on NHS funded programmes after 1 September 2012 can apply annually for an NHS bursary.
+For further details, see: NHS Student Bursaries.
+(NHS Business Services Authority website; The University of Manchester is not responsible for the content of external internet sites.)

 UK students may also apply for a student loan.
 Loans are normally reduced for nursing students as they have had their fees paid by the NHS.